vivaansinghvi07/dreamberd-interpreter/README.md

 print("Hello ¥{name}!")!
 ```

 > Note: It was specified in the original repo to allow developers to follow their local typographical norms.
 While I think I could, that is not something I want to do and therefore I will not do it.
+Additionally, if the regional currency cannot be determined, the interpolation symbol defaults to the dollar sign.

 ### Types